 The address of the home office of Cracker Barrel Old Country Store, Inc. is: 305 Hartmann Drive Lebanon, TN 37087 Phone: 615-444-5533

 You may contact our transfer agent, American Stock Transfer & Trust Company ("AST") to purchase Cracker Barrel Old Country Store, Inc. stock.
-You may call AST at 800-485-1883 or 718-921-8124 to obtain enrollment forms or log on to www.amstock.com and click on "invest online," select "all plans" from the left toolbar.
-Select Cracker Barrel Old Country Store, Inc. stock, select "invest now" and follow the enrollment wizard which will guide you through the six-step investment process.
-In addition to purchasing stock with the dividends in the plan, you may purchase additional shares; the minimum initial investment is $250 and the maximum is $10,000 per transaction.
+You may call AST at 800-485-1883 or 718-921-8124 to obtain enrollment forms or log on to www.amstock.com and click on "shareholders" on the top menu, select "Invest Online", select "all plans".
+Scroll down to Cracker Barrel.
+Select Cracker Barrel Old Country Store, Inc. stock, select "Buy" and follow the enrollment wizard which will guide you through the six-step investment process.
+In addition to purchasing stock with the dividends in the plan, you may purchase additional shares; the minimum initial investment is $250 and the maximum is $10,000 per day.
 AST purchases the shares on the open market and any excess funds are used to purchase fractional shares.
 Once you are a shareholder, the minimum purchase is $25.

-On American Stock Transfer & Trust Company's website, amstock.com, under the heading Shareholder Services transfer instructions, you will find instructions and forms to transfer ownership of stock certificates or change your name.
+On American Stock Transfer & Trust Company's website, amstock.com, under the heading Shareholder, transfer instructions, you will find instructions and forms to transfer ownership of stock certificates or change your name.

 We offer two ways to access investor documents.
 To receive annual reports, proxy statements or financial news electronically, visit our e-mail alerts page.
 Electronic copies are also available for download on the SEC Filings page of our Investor site.